muratk5n/thirdwave/en/2022/02/h2-safety.md

 H2 is a light molecule if it in the atmosphere it will leak into space [2].
-Some observed [1] that hydrogen in the atmosphere can destroy a molecule known as the hydroxyl radical that otherwise destroys methane—a gas that contributes to greenhouse warming, but the problem here is methane itself, whose emission would be cut anyway due to a clean alternative being available now, the alternative being hydrogen.
+Some observed [1] that hydrogen in the atmosphere can destroy a molecule known as the hydroxyl radical that otherwise destroys methane—a gas that contributes to greenhouse warming, but the real problem here is methane itself, whose emission would be cut anyway due to a clean alternative being available now, the alternative being hydrogen.

 Reference